 Step 1: Gain Apprenticeship and Industry Training (AIT) Approval for Your Trade in Alberta

-To practice your skilled trade as a foreign worker in Alberta, you must obtain 1 of the following certifications:
+To practice your skilled trade as a foreign worker in Alberta, you must obtain one of the following certifications:

 - Valid Alberta Qualification Certificate